francismunch/vmbuilder/README.md

    - Fedora 32
    - More to come or request one to be added to this script

+ Added 01/02/2020
+   - Tablet pointer is disabled by default
+   - Cleaned up some of the wording
+   - Working on VMBR choices - hopefully in a day or two I will have that option avail

+ Added 12/04/2020
+   - Option to just hit enter on VMID number and accept default

  Added 11/26/2020
    - Option to enable protection on the VM
    - Option to turn it into a template
    - Added Ubuntu Groovy 20.10 Cloud Image as an option

- Added 12/04/2020
-   - Option to just hit enter on VMID number and accept default

  Future things for the script

     - Add an option to use IPV6 or IPV4